Deploy a regional self-managed certificate

 • Copy and paste the contents of a PEM-formatted private key.
 The private keys must start with -----BEGIN PRIVATE KEY----- and end with -----END PRIVATE KEY-----.

-11. Specify a label to associate to the certificate.
-You can add more than one label, if needed.
-To add a label, click the Add label button, and specify a key and a value for your label.
+10. In the Labels field, specify labels to associate with the certificate.
+To add a label, click Add label, and specify a key and a value for your label.

 gcloud